vangav/vos_backend/README.md

   + **`http://localhost:9000/top_countries`**
 + stop the service as explained above

-> **Voila, few minutes, few lines of code and the geo server's backend is up and running.
-That's Vangav Backend.**
+> **Voila, few minutes, few lines of code and the geo server's backend is up and running.**

 # Generated REST Service Structure